andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 │ 'static                                             │
 │                                                     │
 │   ┌──────────────────────────────────────────────┐  │
-│   │ '1                                           │  │
+│   │ 'blue                                        │  │
 │   │                                              │  │
 │   │   let y = Foo;                               │  │
 │   │                                              │  │
-│   │   example<'1>(&y) {                          │  │
+│   │   example<'blue>(&'blue y) {                 │  │
 │   │    ┌─────────────────┐                       │  │
-│   │    │ '2              │                       │  │
+│   │    │ 'red            │                       │  │
 │   │    │                 │                       │  │
+│   │    │  [black box]    │                       │  │
 │   │    │                 │                       │  │
-│   │    │                 │                       │  │
 │   │    └─────────────────┘                       │  │
-│   │  }  --> &'1 Bar                              │  │
+│   │  }  --> &'blue Bar                           │  │
 │   │                                              │  │
 │   └──────────────────────────────────────────────┘  │
 │                                                     │
 └─────────────────────────────────────────────────────┘
 ```

-Let's say we have a function which takes a `&Foo` as input and returns a `&Bar` as output.
-Don't worry about what a `Foo` is or what a `Bar` is.

-First, let's intentionally implement this incorrectly, to sho
+Remember, in `example<'a>()`, `'a` is essentially a generic value.
+It gets replaced with the "real" lifetime when we call it.

+Since we are calling it with argument `&y`, the generic `'a` is replaced with the lifetime of `y`, which we are calling `'blue`.

+If the compiler is ever unable to decide between lifetime `'purple` and lifetime `'orange`, it will always be pessimistic and pick the *shortest* one, because it must handle the worst-case scenario.

 ## Part 1: Back to Basics